First Time Home Buyer Programs

 Benefits of First-time Homebuyer Programs

 First-time homebuyer programs, grants, and loans serve as a form of financial assistance in providing you with the funds you need to become a proud homeowner.
-However, eligibility includes people that meet the required income restrictions and have excellent credit scores.
+However, eligibility includes people who meet the required income restrictions and have excellent credit scores.
 Here are some of the benefits enjoyed:

 • Grants